karkman/MMB-901_Metagenomics/Practicals/README.md

 While you wait, you can log in to Puhti web interface at [www.puhti.csc.fi](http://www.puhti.csc.fi) and open a Rstudio session (use the default options).
 We will analyse the results in R using few packages for microbiome data analysis.

+When all the metaphlan jobs are finished, we can go on with the data analysis of the microbial community.
-But before we can read in the data to R, we need to combine the individual metaphlan outputs and extract the species level annotations from there.
+But before we can read the data into R, we need to combine the individual metaphlan outputs and extract the species level annotations from there.

 ```bash
 module load metaphlan/4.0.6